Content Marketing

 The more you build out the breadth and depth of your content coverage in each topic, the more authority you accumulate in the eyes of search engines and the higher the resulting lift in visibility across relevant search queries.

-Connecting the Experience
+Connecting the Customer Experience

-Marketing is now largely the owner of the digital experience—in other words, the brand content experience.
+Marketing is now largely the owner of the digital experience — in other words, the brand content experience.
 Customers expect that experience to be informative, well-organized, and frictionless.

 A content ecosystem supports this by organizing and creating a logical connection between assets for customers.